Harry Midgley: Belfast, and Northern Ireland, Labour parties

 In 1919, Midgley joined the Belfast Labour Party, and in 1920 he was elected with eleven other party candidates to Belfast City Council.
-Midgley highlighted the plight of unemployed ex-servicemen, hailed the revolutionary workers’ uprisings in Russia and Germany, and urged municipalisation of distribution of essential commodities.
+Midgley highlighted the plight of unemployed ex-servicemen, hailed the revolutionary workers' uprisings in Russia and Germany, and urged municipalisation of distribution of essential commodities.
 At the same time, determined to avoid a partition that would sunder the labour movement in Ireland, Midgley and the BLP supported the policy that the new Sinn Féin majority in the south and west of Ireland had repudiated: all-Ireland home rule.
-When the expulsion of catholic workers from the shipyards by loyalist mobs was followed by similar attacks on leftist protestants in July 1920, Midgley was among the trade-union leaders targeted for abuse.
+When the expulsion of catholic workers from the shipyards by loyalist mobs was followed by similar attacks on leftist Protestants in July 1920, Midgley was among the trade-union leaders targeted for abuse.

 At the time of the 1921 Northern Ireland general election, the first ever election to Northern Ireland's embryonic parliament, the "principal anxiety" of the Unionist Prime Minister James Craig was that the appeal of the BLP to working class Loyalists would split the unionist vote.
-When Labour candidates booked the Ulster Hall for a final rally, it was disrupted by Loyalist shipyard workers, who then telegraphed Craig to inform him that they had "captured the Ulster Hall from Bolsheviks [James] Baird, Midgley and [John] Hanna".
+When Midgely and three other anti-partitionist socialist candidates (their deposits paid by the British Labour Party, but also with covert funding from Sinn Féin) booked the Ulster Hall for a final rally, it was disrupted by 4000 loyalist shipyard workers accompanied by Orange bands.
+The protesters telegraphed Craig to inform him that they had "captured the Ulster Hall from Bolsheviks [James] Baird, Midgley and [John] Hanna".
 Craig responded: "...Well done big and wee yards".
 Midgley lost his bid to take the Belfast East seat.